 What We Tested and How We Tested It

-We evaluated both feels using our standard approach to mattress testing: multiple nights of sleep, plus targeted checks for support, pressure relief, cooling, motion transfer, responsiveness, and edge stability.
-For each category, we compared what we felt in real use with what we could observe when we deliberately pushed the mattress—rolling, sitting on the edge, and testing a range of positions.
+We evaluated both feels using our standard mattress-testing process: multiple nights of sleep plus targeted checks for support, pressure relief, cooling, motion transfer, responsiveness, and edge stability.
+For each category, we compared what we felt during normal sleep with what showed up when we deliberately rolled, sat on the edge, and changed positions repeatedly.

 Heirloom Classic: Our Testing Experience